Skip to main content

 To make sure there are no delays in assessing your claim, there are some things you need to do as soon as possible.

-Confirm your identity
+Confirm your identity online

 When you claim Universal Credit you will be asked to verify (prove) your identity through your Universal Credit online account

-You can also verify your identity by phoning the Universal Credit Service Centre to make an appointment at your local Jobs & Benefits office.
-You will be told what documents you need to bring to confirm your identity.
+You can also verify your identity at your local Jobs & Benefits office.

-If you are unable to use the telephony or digital services an urgent appointment can be arranged in your local Jobs & Benefits office.
-To arrange an appointment contact the Universal Credit Service Centre.
-You should tell them when booking your appointment if you need interpreting support.
+If you can't use the telephone or internet, you can arrange an urgent appointment in your local Jobs & Benefits office.
+To arrange an appointment, contact the Universal Credit Service Centre.

-Agree your Commitment
+Agree your commitment

-To get Universal Credit you will need to agree your commitment through your online account.
+To get Universal Credit you will need to agree your commitment in your online account.
 Your commitment sets out what you need to do to prepare for work, look for work or increase your earnings.

 Information needed in the first month of your claim

-• details of your childcare costs and childcare provider
+• your childcare costs and childcare provider

 • a fit note from your doctor, if you are ill

-You can watch the Universal Credit Guide on how to upload documents to your Universal Credit account
+Watch the Universal Credit Guide for help on how to upload documents.

 Watch this video guide with British sign language